anjalikalsariya24/one-click-hugo-cms/site/content/_index.md

   text: sxbdj
 intro:
   heading: What we offer
-  text: dsfdvn
+  text: All types of clothes
 products:
   - image: /img/download.jpg
-    text: gown
+    text: |
+      Western gown with Flair backless
+      Designed By : Manish Malhotra
+      Price : 20,000
+      Color : Multi color
   - image: /img/images-1-.jpg
-    text: gown
+    text: |-
+      Western gown with Flair backless
+      Designed By : Manish Malhotra
+      Price : 25,000
+      Color : Blue
 values:
-  heading: Our values
+  heading: Our Products Reviews
-  text: >-
+  text: |
-    Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    all products are so amazing
 ---